mtth/azkaban/doc/quickstart.rst

 Any valid python code can go inside a jobs configuration file.
 This includes using loops to add jobs, subclassing the base `Job` class to better suit a project's needs (e.g. by implementing the `on_add` handler), etc.

-Finally, the `info` command becomes quite powerful when combined with other Unix tools.
-Here are a few examples:

-* Counting the number of jobs per type: `azkaban info -o type | cut -f 2 | sort | uniq -c`

-* Viewing the list of jobs of a certain type, along with their dependencies:
-  `azkaban info -o type,dependencies | awk -F '\t' '($2 == "job_type")'`

-* Viewing the size of each file in the project: `azkaban info -f | xargs -n 1 du -h`